 The GHG Protocol’s Corporate Accounting and Reporting Standard is the leading global methodology for calculating the emissions of corporate organisations.
 As well as providing guidance for organisations on how best to report emissions in a consistent and transparent way, the standard underpins our software solutions at Greenstone.
-We use the GHG Protocol to apply location based emissions factors and in doing so automate and streamline the use of the Standard for our clients.
+We use the GHG Protocol to apply location-based emissions factors and in doing so automate and streamline the use of the Standard for our clients.

 What’s new for Scope 2?

 The announcement of new guidance on Scope 2 reporting has been four years in the making and after a lengthy collaborative process with 200 organisations across 23 countries, it is now available for organisations to use.
-The new Scope 2 Guidance has been published as a response to the rapid growth in renewable energy and offers organisations a new approach for reporting how low-carbon electricity purchases contribute towards their carbon footprint.
+The new Scope 2 Guidance has been published as a response to the rapid growth in renewable energy and offers organisations a new approach for reporting how low-carbon electricity purchases contribute to their carbon footprint.

-To date, organisations have reported emissions from Scope 2 (electricity, steam, heating, and cooling) using a location based approach.
+To date, organisations have reported emissions from Scope 2 (electricity, steam, heating, and cooling) using a location-based approach.
 National or regional emissions factors are published using grid mix calculations and then applied to an organisation’s Scope 2 consumption.
 Although still a valid approach, the new Scope 2 guidance now offers a more comprehensive market-based alternative approach.

 How should the new market-based approach be used?

-For companies with operations in markets without choice in electricity supplier, there is no change to reporting your Scope 2 emissions.
+For companies with operations in markets without a choice in electricity supplier, there is no change to reporting your Scope 2 emissions.
 For those with a choice of supplier, a market-based approach to reporting emissions should now be taken alongside the traditional location-based approach.

 Practically this means reporting the specific emissions associated with your procurement of energy from a contracted supplier.
 Low-carbon electricity supplies, power purchase agreements, electricity contracts and renewable energy certificates (RECs) are examples of instruments that provide companies with an opportunity to report emissions under the market-based approach.